vipra-uwf/VIPRA/docs/pages/behaviors/VIPRA_behaviors.md

 ## State

-Each pedestrian has a `State` associated with it.
+Each pedestrian can have a single `State` associated with it.
+When a new state is set, it overrides the previous state.

 `States` are user defined, and used for `Conditions`

-`States` are always preceded by a '#'.
+`States` are always preceded by a '#' when used, but are excluded in the definition.

 `States` are defined as follows:
 ```
-Pedestrian States:
+States:
-  #stateA,
+  stateA,
-  #stateB,
+  stateB,
-  #stateC
+  stateC
 .
 ```

-Ex.
-Example
+Example:
 ```
-Pedestrian States:
+States:
-  #happy,
+  happy,
-  #scared,
+  scared,
-  #waiting
+  waiting
 .
 ```